tox-dev/tox/docs/config.rst

     {tty:ON_VALUE:OFF_VALUE}

-The first value is the value to inject when the interactive terminal is available, the second value is the value to use when it's not (optiona).
+The first value is the value to inject when the interactive terminal is available, the second value is the value to use when it's not (optional).
 A good use case for this is e.g. passing in the ``--pdb`` flag for pytest.

 .. _`command positional substitution`: